kyncore/K8-learning/02-configuration-and-secrets/README.md

     kubectl apply -f service.yaml
     ```

-### Step 4: Access the Application
+### Step 3: Access the Application

 1.  **Get the Service URL:**
     ```bash
-    minikube service config-app-service --url
+    minikube service config-app-service
     ```

-2.  **Open the URL in your browser.** You should see "Hello, from a ConfigMap!".
+    This will open the application in your browser.
+You should see "Hello, from a ConfigMap!".

-### Step 5: Update the Deployment to Use the Secret
+### Step 4: Update the Deployment to Use the Secret

 Now, let's update the application to use the Secret instead of the ConfigMap.